Lower bounds for moments of quadratic twists of modular $L$-functions: Introduction

 In \cite{S&Y}, K. Soundararajan and M. P. Young obtained a formula for the second moment of quadratic twists of modular $L$-functions at the central point under the assumption of the generalized Riemann hypothesis (GRH).
 I. Petrow \cite{Petrow} computed the second moment of the derivative of quadratic twists of modular $L$-functions under GRH.
 In addition to the above mentioned work on moments of modular $L$-functions at the central point, there are now well-established conjectures for these moments due to J. P. Keating and N. C. Snaith \cite{Keating-Snaith02}, with subsequent contributions from J. B. Conrey, D. W. Farmer, J. P. Keating, M. O. Rubinstein and N. C. Snaith in \cite{CFKRS} as well as from A. Diaconu, D. Goldfeld and J. Hoffstein \cite{DGH}.

 In this paper, we are interested in obtaining lower bounds for the moments of modular $L$-functions at the central point of the conjectured order of magnitude.
-To state our results, we need a few notations first.
+To state our results, we need some notation first.
 Let $f$ be a fixed holomorphic Hecke eigenform of weight $\kappa $ for the full modular group $SL_2 (\mathbb{Z})$.
 The Fourier expansion of $f$ at infinity can be written as